lifewithalacrity/www.LifeWithAlacrity.com/_posts/2011-07-14-managing-your-social-graph-with-google-plus.md

 My bookmarks to various papers and websites on related to this topic are available at delicious.com/ChristopherA under some of the following tags:

-personal circles - everything I have on the of personal limits. familiar strangers - those people you recognize by face.
+* Personal circles - everything I have on the of personal limits.

+* Familiar strangers - those people you recognize by face.

-Illustration by Nancy Margulies, Many thanks to +Elyn Andersson and Shannon Appecline for their assistance with this post.
+**Illustration by Nancy Margulies, Many thanks to +Elyn Andersson and Shannon Appecline for their assistance with this post.**

 ### Comments
 I really like the idea of using circles for social time management.
 One big problem I have with networks is that I feel committed (obligated?) to a certain, indistinct, level of communication - particularly with those people that social media has now kept me in 'contact' with, and whom in the old days I would have lost touch with.
 The end result is always a big time defecit and multiple layers of guilt.
 The idea of being able to apply some kind of equitable rationing/priority to circles may be a bit geeky... but it's preferable to non-specific angst ;0)